centreon/centreon/centreon-gorgone/docs/guide.rst

 Third-party clients connected had to use the zeromq library and the following process:

 * client : need to create an uniq identity (will be used in "zmq_setsockopt" and "ZMQ_IDENTITY")
-* client -> server : send the following message crypted with the public key of the server:
+* client -> server : send the following message with HELO crypted with the public key of the server and provides client pubkey:

 ::

-  [HELO] [HOSTNAME]
+  [HOSTNAME] [CLIENTPUBKEY] [HELO]

 * server: uncrypt the client message:

   * If uncrypted message result is not "HELO", server refused the connection and send it back:

   ::

     [ACK] [] { "code" => 1, "data" => { "message" => "handshake issue" } }

-  * If uncrypted message result is "HELO", server accepts the connection.
-It creates symmetric key and send the following message crypted with its private key:
+  * If uncrypted message result is "HELO", server accepts the connection if the clientpubkey is authorized.
+It creates symmetric key and send the following message crypted with client pubkey:

   ::

     [KEY] [HOSTNAME] [symmetric key]

-* client: uncrypt the server message with the public key of the server.
+* client: uncrypt the server message with its private key.
 * client and server uses the symmetric key to dialog

 The server keeps sessions for 24 hours since the last message of the client.
 Otherwise, it purges the identity/symmetric-key of the client.